sampoder/hms-oski/README.md

 Originally, I was going to define this as going from the start to the end of the main fork.
 However, I don't want to distrub the natural areas so instead I'm going to define the "start" as [the bridge just south of Moses Hall](https://maps.app.goo.gl/5gNNp6LmsLej8RKr5) and the end as [the bridge near Haas Pavilion](https://maps.app.goo.gl/ecUx1sd5Ywh5a3R78)

+## What defines a boat?

+* It must float.
+* It must be possible for an adult human to sit in it.
+* It must move in water.

+## Why won't a normal boat work...

+...well, Strawberry Creek is very very shallow and very rocky.
+At some points, there's basically no water in it.
+So we essentially will need to make a mini [DUKW](https://en.wikipedia.org/wiki/DUKW).
+Yes, that's a bit of a cop out but it's the only way.

 ## Plan / Shopping List

 TBD